greggjuri/balance-ball/README.md

 - Pulsing shield aura when protected
 - Magnetic field effect when magnet is active
 - Frozen cyan effect when time freeze is active
+- Icy blue platform when ice mode is active
 - Dramatic black hole sucking animation
 - Animated background with twinkling stars